NomicFoundation/slang/documentation/public/user-guide/tree-query-language.md

 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/tree_query_language.rs:query-syntax-1"
 ```

-The children of a node can optionally be named.
-The name is a property of the edge from
+The children of a node can optionally be labeled.
+The label is a property of the edge from
 the node to the child, and is not a property of the child.
 For example, this pattern will match
-a `MultiplicativeExpression` node with the two `Expression` children named `left_operand` and `right_operand`:
+a `MultiplicativeExpression` node with the two `Expression` children labeled `left_operand` and `right_operand`:

 ```{ .scheme }
 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/tree_query_language.rs:query-syntax-2"